wizdes/cs5300/README.txt

 	The IPPprimary server then sends back the member list, and the original server adds those members to its list.
 b) k-resiliency
 	k-resilience is implemented by having every function that reads from servers in a for loop that walks through the received ip list.
 	The only part where k is used is that the server will designate k-1 backups and send each a sessionWrite().
+In the Java class 'Contants.java', a user can change the resiliency of the system by modifying the variable 'k'.